Sampling random graphs with specified degree sequences: Results

-By construction, the states the Markov chain visits are serially correlated, as each double-edge swap changes at most four adjacencies.
-The magnitude of this serial correlation must therefore increase with the size of the network $m$, because it takes more steps in the Markov chain to randomize a larger number of edges.
-As the task of detecting convergence is one of deciding when the fluctuations in the structure of the states visited by the Markov chain are indicative of a stationary distribution, large and long-lasting serial correlations pose a significant problem by creating the appearance of non-random structure in the chain.
-A solution to this problem is to only sample states that are sufficiently well separated in the chain that they are statistically independent.
-To identify the spacing between states that yields such a sample, we develop an algorithm based on the autocorrelation function and statistical sampling theory, which can be applied to any network for obtaining an appropriate sampling gap $\eta_0$ between states.
-Given such a choice of $\eta_0$, we expect the sample $X_{\eta_0} = x_{t},x_{t+\eta_0},x_{t+2\eta_0},...,x_{t+T\eta_0}$ to behave as a set of $T$ independent draws from the MCMC’s stationary distribution when the MCMC has converged.
+By construction, the graphs that the Markov chain visits are serially correlated, as each double-edge swap changes at most four adjacencies.
+The magnitude of this serial correlation must therefore increase with the number of edges $m$, because it takes more steps in the Markov chain to randomize a large portion of the edges.
+As the task of detecting convergence is one of deciding when the fluctuations in the structure of the Markov chain's states are indicative of a stationary distribution, large serial correlations pose a significant problem by creating the appearance of non-random structure in the chain.
+To generate uniform random graphs from the configuration model, the sampled states from the MCMC must be sufficiently well separated so that they are effectively independent.
+To identify the spacing between states that yields a suitable sample, we develop an algorithm based on the autocorrelation function and statistical sampling theory, which can be applied to any network for obtaining an appropriate sampling gap $\eta_0$ between states.
+Given a choice of $\eta_0$, a sequence of sample states $X_{\eta_0} = (x_{t},x_{t+\eta_0},x_{t+2\eta_0},...,x_{t+(T-1)\eta_0})$ would then behave as a set of $T$ independent draws from the MCMC’s stationary distribution.

-The autocorrelation function of a time series measures the pairwise correlation of values $x_t$ and $x_{t+\Delta}$ as a function of the gap or lag $\Delta$ that separates them (see Appendix \ref{appendix:A}).
-Our algorithm (Algorithm \ref{Algorithm:1}) uses a test for independence based on the autocorrelation function to determine whether a sample $X_{\eta}$ from the Markov chain can be considered to be composed of draws that are independent and identically distributed (iid).
+The autocorrelation function of a time series measures the pairwise correlation of values $x_t$ and $x_{t+\tau}$ as a function of the lag $\tau$ that separates them (see Appendix \ref{appendix:A}).
+We can use a test for independence based on the autocorrelation function to determine whether a sample $X_{\eta}$, within which consecutive values are $\eta$ swaps apart in the Markov chain, can be considered to be composed of independent and identically distributed (iid) draws from a stationary distribution.